Good | Worth a Return

 Many of the best things to eat have a distinct southern accent.
 Market Street Benedict, for instance, is one of the fine house-made biscuits topped with scrambled eggs, fried green tomatoes, and sweet Vidalia onion gravy.
 Other than its architecture, it really isn’t Benedictine at all … but it sure is a winning combination of ingredients.

 Alongside breakfast you want grits, for these are Adluh-brand grits: rugged, deep-flavored, nothing like the watery white grits found in second-rate eateries.
 Cheese is available to doctor them up, but they’re so good on their own that cheese really is more of a distraction.

 Country ham is tough and salty — the real thing; Alma’s sausage gravy is the best possible blanket for biscuits; I haven’t tried the shrimp & grits, but they sure looked pretty in front of the person sitting next to me at the counter.

 As is true of so many diners, breakfast is the most distinctive meal of the day.
-The lunch menu is much less regionally specific: a roster of burgers, sandwiches, fried chicken, salads, and soups.
-The bar is open from 8am, when bloody Marys and mimosas are featured attractions.
+The lunch menu at Dixie Grill is much less regionally specific: a roster of burgers, sandwiches, fried chicken, salads, and soups.
+The bar is open from 8am, when bloody Mary’s and mimosas are featured attractions.
 Coffee is served in 20-ounce cups.